There are two primary inventory management systems that businesses use: a perpetual inventory system or a periodic inventory system.

 Under a periodic inventory system, the year-end inventory balance is typically adjusted to match the results of a physical inventory count.
 As a result, it’s easy to discount theft, shrinkage, or counting errors because it’s the physical inventory count total that is used as a reference to account for the cost of goods sold.
 In contrast, a perpetual inventory system will allow you to investigate any discrepancies and make any necessary stock adjustments.

 Spreadsheets are a great tool for giving snapshots of your present inventory situation.
 As your business grows, however demand forecasting becomes an integral aspect of managing your inventory and overall strategy.
 For many retail and wholesale businesses that see seasonal fluctuations in demand, being able to access historical information on sales and inventory can help make good purchasing decisions in the future.

-Many business owners are concerned about the upfront costs associate with implementing a new system.
+Many business owners are concerned about the upfront costs associated with implementing a new system.
 This is a valid concern – traditionally, Enterprise Resource Planning systems (ERPs) can be expensive and difficult to navigate, requiring training sessions that are an additional drain on resources.
-It’s a myth that analytics costs tens of thousands to dollars – restricting their use to large companies with more resources.
+It’s a myth that analytics costs tens of thousands of dollars – restricting their use to large companies with more resources.
 With the plethora of cloud-based technology and SaaS solutions available on the market today, even the smallest companies have access to forecasting technology.